deanturpin/thelaststraw/readme.md

 but the responsibility of disposing of the packaging is passed on to the consumer.

+# The future of supermarkets (and ironically the past)

 ## Infinity Foods
 Firmly established vegetarian shop and organic advocate.
 Almost all of their veg is loose and they have an excellent in-house bakery.
 They also sell